Frequently Asked Questions

 We schedule a standing appointment time with our clients every week during the project execution.
 We make ourselves available to you Monday through Friday 7-5 for any other conversations and 24/7 for any emergencies that might arise.

 Yes.
 Many of our more recent homes are LEED qualified.
-Our Lead Architect, Amy Mangold is a LEED AP.
-We have done 5 plus homes with geo-thermal heating and solar panels.
+Our Lead Architect, Amy Scruggs is a LEED AP as is Architect Beth DeBaker.
+We have done several homes with geo-thermal heating and solar panels.
 We did the first storm water harvesting system in Wilmette.
 We did the first village-approved rain garden in Northbrook.

 These choices are driven by the client’s vison and their budget.
 Being eco-conscious can be very expensive- but there are many levels of green we can provide on every job.
 These can include exterior foundation insulation, spray foam insulation (not fiberglass), high efficiency HVAC equipment, quality (not vinyl) windows, low flow plumbing fixtures, dual flush toilets.
 When appropriate we use geothermal heating/cooling, solar and/or PV panels.